Getting Started

 Control discovery scope

-Two layers of filters govern what gets pulled in:
+Two independent filter layers govern what gets pulled in:

-• --include-ontology / --exclude-ontology accept regex patterns that run against ontology IRIs after parsing.
-Includes act as a whitelist and excludes prune whatever slips through.
+• --include-ontology / --exclude-ontology — regex patterns run against ontology IRIs after parsing.
+Includes act as a whitelist; excludes prune what slips through.

 ontoenv init ontologies \